Frequently Asked Questions

 - If I have a question about my classes, who can I speak to?

-The CORE August program will offer you multiple opportunities to speak with your preceptors and faculty advisor who will guide you and answer all your questions.
+The New Student Orientation and Move-In program will offer you multiple opportunities to speak with your preceptors and faculty advisor who will guide you and answer all your questions.

-- I didn’t get into all the classes I wanted to.
+- I didn’t get into all the classes I wanted.
 Can I still make changes to my schedule?

 You are not too late.
 Most students change around their classes during add/drop period.
 This period starts on the first day of classes and continues until Thursday, September 8th.
 During this time you can change your schedule using insideWheaton or gray cards.
 These will be explained to you during orientation by your preceptors.
 Your preceptors and advisor will also talk to you about your schedule to ensure that it is well balanced and rigorous enough without being overwhelming.
 Changing classes is simple and very common but it is best to wait until you have arrived on campus and have met with your preceptors and advisors before making changes.